Shuttle/shuttle-esb/architecture.md

 ```

 As soon as the application configuration file contains the **worker** tag each thread that goes idle will send a message to the distributor to indicate that a thread has become available to perform word.
 The distributor will then send a message for each available thread.

+### Message Distribution Exceptions

+Some queueing technologies do not require message distribution.
+Instead of a worker another instance of the endpoint can consume the same input queue.
+This mechanism applies to brokers.
+Since brokers manage queues centrally the messages are consumed via consumers typically running per thread.
+Where the consumers originates does not matter so the queue can be consumed from various processes.

+The broker style differes from something like Msmq or Sql-based queues where the message-handling is managed by the process hosting the thread-consumers.
+Here `process-A` would not be aware of which messages are being consumed by `process-B` leading to one *stealing* messages from the other.

 # Message Routing